9 Different Types of Hawks in Arkansas

 This type of hawk has also been known to have a white throat and tail feathers with dark barring.
 These types of hawks in Arkansas can often be seen near forest edges, woodland clearings, and open fields where they will search for food.
 They are fierce predators, often hunting small birds and rodents, which they can easily catch due to their quick maneuverability.

 The sharp-shinned hawk will often soar up high into the sky, looking for prey before swooping to capture it.
 In Arkansas, the sharp-shinned hawk is known for being an abundant part of the bird population.
-They breed in the spring and summer region, usually nesting in coniferous trees such as pine and spruce.
+They breed in the spring and summer regions, usually nesting in coniferous trees such as pine and spruce.

 Breeding pairs may also use abandoned woodpecker cavities or other tree hollows for their nests.
 During the winter months, some of these types of hawks in Arkansas migrate south in search of warmer weather, while others will remain in the region until spring.